Rick's Daily Tips

 Simply disconnect it and store it in a good fire-proof and water-proof lock box!

-If the data on the drive is extremely important you might want to consider storing it off-site in another secure location.
+Even better, if the data on the drive is extremely important you might want to consider storing it off-site in another secure location such as a bank safe deposit box.

 Bottom line: It isn’t enough just to create regular backups of your computer’s hard drive or SSD.
 You also need to take measures to protect the backup drive itself from loss or damage.